KeunyoungSong/Articles-hashNode/clp9fmcj0000f09l23dhv4pff.md

 ## Something I’m not sure about
 - When wanting control over a View component, which approach is preferable?
 By lazy or lateinit?
-- Is managing all Fragment data within an Activity the best approach?
+- Is it the best approach to manage all Fragment data within an Activity?

 ## What could be better
 - Managing UI data using a data class instead of individual processing would enhance maintainability.